T09: Frontend Design (EN)

 - enter into development oriented and/or interdisciplinary work processes

-- identify and apply relevant theories, methods, terminology and tools for implementing complex digital media productions
+- identify and apply relevant theories, methods, terminology and tools for implementing complex digital media productions - Undervisningsform

 You will get your hands on the keyboard, and produce code from day one (or three!